-Brass Tacks day and evening upholstery classes
+Brass Tacks upholstery classes

 The hall is spacious and has good access and parking, toilets and kitchen.
 The hall is wheelchair friendly and we would be pleased to discuss bookings from anyone who has a disability.
 Please note that tacks and staples are used and may puncture wheelchair tyres.
 We are proud to help support the village hall which is a major aspect of our community.

 All classes are run by Steven who established ‘Brass Tacks Upholstery Services’ in 1985.
 Over this time, he has taught Upholstery in Colleges/Night Schools and privately.
 The aim of our classes is to provide individual tuition on your own project.
 The small classes enable each person to achieve the maximum FROM THEIR TIME, UNLIKE OTHER CLASSES WITH TEN OR MORE STUDENTS.
 We want the classes to be enjoyable and to reward you.

 Prior to final booking Steven would need to see the item of furniture you would like to work on at the class.
 You could arrange for Steven to see the furniture at our shop or a photo or an email of it.
 This ensures that we have the correct equipment and materials required for your dates.
 The furniture can be measured so you can buy your fabric ready for the class, alternatively, we do sell remnants or fabrics to order from pattern books which are in our shop at Crocketford.
 Stools and headboards can be made to your own design with prior arrangement.

 Next full day upholstery classes restarting 2021.
 Due to Covid 19 classes are postponed for the rest of 2020.